Carolcyx1/CMR-AI/README.md

-# Spatiotemporal Representation Fusion-based Progressive Diagnosis-to-Prognosis Curriculum Learning for Disease-Specific Survival Prediction from Multi-View Cine CMR
+# DPCL-CMR: Progressive Diagnosis-to-Prognosis Curriculum Learning with Multiview Spatiotemporal Fusion for Disease-Specific Survival Prediction from Cine CMR

 A spatiotemporal representation fusion framework with curriculum-inspired progressive diagnosis-to-prognosis learning for disease-specific survival prediction from real-world multiview cine CMR.